saraserafino/Statistics_NumericalIntegration_2.0/README.md

 #### What's new
 Only one CMake is provided, which creates both modules.
 Also a setup.py is provided, creating a Python package easily installable via pip.
-Some Python packages were used: numpy, matplotlib, seaborn, pandas, tabulate.
+Some Python packages were used: NumPy, SciPy MatPlotLib, seaborn, pandas, tabulate.
 They can be installed with `pip install [names] --user`.<br>
-Numpy is used for mathematical operations, especially in the Statistics module; pandas for creating dataframes and reading a CSV file; matplotlib and seaborn for plotting; tabulate to create a table of some results (in the Numerical Integration module).
+NumPy and SciPy are used for mathematical operations, especially in the Statistics module; pandas for creating dataframes and reading a CSV file; matplotlib and seaborn for plotting; tabulate to create a table of some results (in the Numerical Integration module).

 ## How to compile (old version!)
 A `CMake` is provided in the main directory.